 Like with any marketing campaign, it’s vital that you target the most interested shoppers on Google Shopping.
 Targeting specific devices could be especially beneficial for your campaigns, as could increasing or decreasing your CPC at specific times of the day and/or holiday periods.

 Why?
-Well, here's the short answer: taking advantage of both device bid modifiers and dayparting can help you maximise your Shopping campaigns and increase your ROI.
+Well, here's the short answer: taking advantage of both device bid modifiers and dayparting can help you take advantage of peaks in traffic during specific time periods and on different devices.
+This helps to reduce wasted and spend and increase your ROI.
 To really understand how they can help, you'll have to continue reading.

 Exactly what it says on the tin!
 Device bid modifiers allow you to change your bid depending on the device your shoppers are using.
 This is split into desktop, mobile, and tablet.
 But what’s the value in spending even more time adding more bid modifiers?

 Depending on your retail industry and your target audience, you may notice you get more conversions on a specific device, whilst others are more commonly used for top-of-funnel browsing or in-depth research.

 Some retailers find that shoppers begin their purchase journey on a mobile or tablet, and then convert on a desktop.
 If this is the case, increasing your CPCs for ‘awareness’ search terms for mobile and tablet devices can help improve your visibility and meet shoppers in that initial stage.

 On the flip side, if your audience doesn't tend to view your ads on desktops, then you can lower your bids in order to maximise your ROAS.

 We highly recommend taking advantage of device bid modifiers to optimise your campaign performance and avoid wasting your ad spend.